wharfkit/website/src/lib/docs/SessionKit/LoginResult.md

 ---
 title: LoginResult
-description: The data returned from a call to the login method from the Session Kit
+description: The data returned from a call to the login method from the Session Kit.
 category: SessionKit
 published: true
 hidden: true
-requiresReview: true
 ---

 # LoginResult